 Trainees of all types are given a clear development plan when working within the business, this ensures that the individual remains motivated and committed and we fulfil our obligation to the trainee in respect of clarity of career path and the development they will receive.
 The trainee’s progress is then regularly reviewed and any issues dealt with at the review in order to avoid longer term manifestation.
 This is key because it enables us to change direction should the development plan not be progressing down the route that was initially desired.

 Trainees are progressed onto obtaining industry accreditations when through the regular review process, both parties are happy for the next stage of investment to begin.
 This inevitably increases motivation and commitment to the Company which are both proven to increase retention.
 This outline approach to support and development has worked successfully for us and has led to increased opportunities for young people to start apprenticeships with The Landscape Group each year.

 We’ve also worked with environmental and community regeneration charity, Groundwork South, to form an innovative partnership approach providing real work experience for Groundwork’s apprentice Green Teams.
-So far, the Green Teams have been working alongside our professional teams on our contracts with Mendip District Council and Bristol City Council.
-This has been a great success, especially on an individual level for young people like Harry, who shares his experience in this video.
+So far, the Green Teams have been working alongside our professional team on our contract with Mendip District Council.

 This year’s apprentices are studying a more diverse range of specialisms than ever before.
 Throughout the UK, we have apprentices studying Horticulture, Trees and Timber, Land Based Engineering Operations and Human Resources.
 Our latest apprentices are as keen as ever and making their mark as valued members of their teams.